gmatht/LittleLightLobby/README.md

 # StarCraft II Live Thumbnail

+If your party leader spends a long time picking a map you may be tempted to do something else, but then you may not see the invite and they may end up waiting for you instead.
+So I thought, what if we have a thumbnail showing your StarCraft Window so you can immediately see the invite without StarCraft taking up your whole screen?

+I have tried a number of approaches.
+Aero works best for me.
+None of them seem to work if StarCraft is true FullScreen (Windowed-Fullscreen is fine).

+This script may also be useful for other games that have an in-game lobby/invite system.

+## Files

 This folder contains small utilities to show a live thumbnail preview of the StarCraft II window.
 The fastest method uses the Windows DWM (Aero) thumbnail API so the compositor renders a live low-CPU preview.